-8. In the main menu of the WNR834B router, under the heading Advanced, click Wireless Settings.
+8. Select Wireless Settings under Advanced in the main menu of the WNR2000 router.

-- Make sure the checkboxes are selected for Enable Wireless Router Radio and Enable SSID Broadcast. - 10.
+- 9. Make sure that the Enable Wireless Router Radio and Enable SSID Broadcast check boxes are selected. - 10.
 Click Setup Access List. - 11.
-Make sure that the checkbox is not selected for Turn Access Control On. - 12.
+Make sure that the Turn Access Control On check box is not selected. - 12.
 Configure and test your wireless computer for wireless connectivity.

-Program the wireless adapter of your computer to have the same SSID and channel that you configured in the router, and disable encryption.
-Check that your computer has a wireless link and is able to obtain an IP address by DHCP from the router.
+Program the wireless adapter of your computer to have the same SSID and channel that you specified in the router, and disable encryption.
+Check that your computer has a wireless link and can obtain an IP address by DHCP from the router.

-Once your computer has basic wireless connectivity to the router, you can configure the advanced wireless security functions of the computer and router.
+Once your computer has basic wireless connectivity to the router, you can configure the advanced wireless security functions of the computer and router (for more information about security, see Chapter 2, "Safeguarding Your Network").